 “Jesus!
 Did you just stab me?”

-The voice behind her growled, akin to a bully.
+The voice behind her growled, sounding like a schoolyard bully.

-“That was just a pinprick with my knife.
-Either go with us, or I push it in all the way, cutting your spinal cord.
+“That was only a pinprick with my knife.
+Either go with us, or I push it all the way, cutting your spinal cord.
 You’ll spend the rest of your life in a wheelchair.
 Be smart, little girl.
 Don’t fight us.”

 The guard behind her gripped her neck and forearm, pushing her toward the elevator.
 Tiny Millie was no match for these brutes.
-As she begged them to release her, they forced her into the elevator, to the third level, then down two hallways and into a large storage closet.
+She begged them to release her, but they forced her into the elevator, to the third level, down two hallways, and into a large storage closet.
 Closing the door behind them, one of the two guards forced her against a wall while the other inspected her clutch.

 “You came here with only a burner cellphone and a one-use debit card?
 Who are you?
 Who sent you here?”